ShellShoccar-jpn/kotoriotoko/README.md

 At first, open [Twitter Apps](https://apps.twitter.com/) page, and push "Create New App" button.

-Next, fill out all columns except "Callback URL" on "Create an application" page and agree the developer agreement, then push "Create your Twitter application" button.
+Next, fill out all columns except "Callback URL" on "Create an application" page and agree to the developer agreement, then push "Create your Twitter application" button.

 And then, click "Keys and Access Tokens" tab.
 You can get "**Consumer Key**" and "**Consumer Secret**" there first.
 Copy these strings.